 Mud daubers are solitary wasps, they are not social and do not live in colonies.
 Females construct nests of mud divided into cells provisioned with several spiders which she has paralyzed with her venom.

 Eventually this mass of tubes is about 3-4″ in diameter and is entirely plastered over with mud.
 The female then selects another site and starts over.
-They’ve build a collossal condo on our (broken) porch light.
+They’ve built a collossal condo on our (broken) porch light.

 These wasps do not defend their nests, and only rarely sting so it’s not difficult to just knock the mud tubes down.